rust-lang/book/nostarch/chapter07.md

 If we instead put *hosting.rs* in the *src* directory, the compiler would expect the *hosting.rs* code to be in a `hosting` module declared in the crate root, and not declared as a child of the `front_of_house` module.
-The compiler’s rules for which files to check for which modules’ code means the directories and files more closely match the module tree.
+The compiler’s rules for which files to check for which modules’ code mean the directories and files more closely match the module tree.